biscottidiskette/biscottidiskette.github.io/_boxes/22_irked.md

 {% endraw %}

 <br />
-Banner grab for the newly exposed to see if we can try and finger-print them and identify the service.
+Banner grab for the newly exposed service to see if we can try and finger-print them and identify the service.

 {% raw %}
 ```sh